 - 2.1 All Verizon employees are required to participate in the General Privacy training program once every two years.
-The program is called "Privacy and Information Security" and alternates with biennial training on Verizon's Code of Conduct, which also covers privacy obligations.

-- 2.2 The General Privacy training covers a range of subjects, including data privacy, data protection breaches, and Verizon's Privacy and Information Security policies and procedures.
+The program is called "Privacy and Information Security" (formerly, "Keys to Safeguarding Privacy and Protecting Data").
+This program is alternated with biennial training on Verizon's Code of Conduct, which also covers privacy obligations. - 2.2 The General Privacy training covers a range of subjects, including data privacy, data protection breaches, and Verizon's Privacy and Information Security policies and procedures.

-- 2.2.1 In addition to the yearly training described in section 2.1 and 2.2, where relevant to an employee's role, training will cover the following procedures under the Policies.

-- (a) Individuals' Rights Procedure

-- (b) Audit Protocol

-- (c) Updating Procedure

-- (d) Cooperation Procedure

-- (e) Complaint Handling Procedure.